-Basundi is a rich, creamy Indian dessert that’s made with milk and flavored with spices and dry fruits.
+Basundi is a rich, creamy Indian sweet or dessert that’s made with whole milk and flavored with fragrant spices, nuts and optionally dry fruits like raisins.
 My easy basundi recipe is ready in under 30 minutes thanks to a secret ingredient.
 I use sweetened condensed milk to prepare this wonderfully indulgent dish in a jiffy!
 Here you’ll find step-by-step instructions and photos to make the best (and fastest) basundi from scratch.

 Table of Contents